-McLean, VA — Booz Allen Hamilton Holding Corporation (NYSE:BAH), the parent company of management and technology consulting firm Booz Allen Hamilton, Inc., today announced preliminary results for the third quarter of fiscal 2014.
-The firm saw revenue declines during the third quarter as a result of the October government shutdown and related uncertainties in the government contracting environment, and earnings declines over the prior year period, along with solid award activity and a seasonally strong Book-to-Bill ratio with an increase in funded and unfunded backlog at December 31, 2014.
+McLean, VA — Booz Allen Hamilton Holding Corporation (NYSE:BAH), the parent company of management and technology consulting firm Booz Allen Hamilton, Inc., today announced preliminary results for the third quarter of fiscal 2015.
+The Company saw improvements in revenue and profitability compared to the prior year period, along with solid award activity and a seasonally strong Book-to-Bill ratio with an increase in funded and unfunded backlog at December 31, 2014.
 The Company also continued to invest in technological innovation and new markets which is expected to create sustainable quality growth over the long term.
-Booz Allen’s fiscal year runs from April 1 to March 31, with the third quarter of fiscal 2014 ending December 31, 2013.
+Booz Allen’s fiscal year runs from April 1 to March 31, with the third quarter of fiscal 2015 ending December 31, 2014.

-Third Quarter Fiscal 2014 – Below is a summary of Booz Allen’s results for the fiscal 2014 third quarter and the key factors driving those results:
+Third Quarter 2015 – Below is a summary of Booz Allen’s results for the fiscal 2015 third quarter and the key factors driving those results:

-Net cash provided by operating activities for the nine months ended December 31, 2013, was $292.3 million compared with $398.9 million in the prior year period.
-Free cash flow for the nine months ended December 31, 2013, was $280.0 million, compared with $378.3 million in the prior year period.
+Net cash provided by operating activities for the first three quarters of fiscal 2015 was $228.1 million compared with $292.3 million in the prior year period.
+Free cash flow for the first three quarters of fiscal 2015 was $210.6 million, compared with $280.0 million in the prior year period.
 Although collections were strong as reflected in the decrease in Days Sales Outstanding, the volume of collections was down due to a decrease in revenue.

-These EPS estimates are based on fiscal year 2014 estimated average diluted shares outstanding of approximately 150.1 million shares, and an approximate 39.4 percent effective tax rate, which reflects our qualification for certain federal tax credits.
+These EPS estimates are based on fiscal year 2015 estimated average diluted shares outstanding of approximately 150.1 million shares, and an approximate 39.4 percent effective tax rate, which reflects our qualification for certain federal tax credits.

 Conference Call Information

 Booz Allen Hamilton will host a conference call at 8 a.m.
-EST on Friday, January 31, 2014, to discuss the financial results for its Third Quarter of Fiscal Year 2014 (ending December 31, 2013).
+EDT on Wednesday, January 28, 2015 to discuss the financial results for its Third Quarter of Fiscal Year 2015 (ended December 31, 2014).